dk14/crypto/chats/btc-audit/README.md

 - potential 'Ledger TRNG replica' improvements are in [todos.png](todos.png) and [add.png](add.png).
 - some Ledger TRNG workflows maybe misreported, so ideally have to enumerate mutations (mistakes etc) within common sense.
 - DUN (factory generated random number) is only partially documented so "guesses" have to be enumerated exhaustively (not that many, so possible).
-- model skips (especially for DUK), enumerate noise length for every spectra, model drift, fix: reset entropy pool after changing spectra
+- model skips (especially for DUK), enumerate noise length for every spectra, model drift, envelope the spectra; fix: reset entropy pool after changing spectra
 - even cover of possible spectra enumerations: from big step, to small
 - generalisations: abstract from Ledger pipeline.
 E.g. there aren't that many "circuit variations" of [STF](https://www.sciencedirect.com/topics/computer-science/state-transition-function) possible to fit into harware/firmware while preserving necessary properties, human imagination is limited as well, recursive patterns can be discounted.